 Take a sharp knife and cut off the upper and lower half

-With the knife you cut the flesh just above and below the pit to create three parts: two halves of the flesh and the pit with a rim.
-If you hit the pit, move the knife away a little or put it back a little further up.
+With the knife, cut off the flesh a little above and below the core, so that there are three parts: two halves of flesh and the core with a rim.
+If you hit the core, move the knife slightly away or start again a little further up.

-Place the two halves on a chopping board with the bowl facing down and cut them crosswise.
-Make sure to cut deep enough so that the cut reaches the bowl.
-Do not cut too deep so that the shell remains whole.
+Place the two halves, skin side down, on a cutting board and make a cross-shaped cut.
+Make sure to cut deep enough so that the cut goes all the way to the peel.
+Don't cut too deep, though, so that the peel still remains whole.

 Turn the bowl inside out

-Now take one half in your hand so that the thumbs are on the edge and the remaining fingers are on the bowl.
-With a little pressure on the side of the bowl, you can easily turn the half upside down so that the cubes face outwards.
-Now the whole thing remotely reminds of a hedgehog.
+Now take one half in your hand so that your thumbs are on the edge and the rest of your fingers are on the shell.
+With a little pressure on the side of the shell, you can easily turn the half upside down so that the cubes point outward.
+Now the whole thing is remotely reminiscent of a hedgehog.

-When the mango is ripe, the pulp cubes come off the skin very easily by peeling the cubes with your fingers.
+When the mango is ripe, the flesh cubes can be easily removed from the peel by pulling the cubes off with your fingers.
 Alternatively, you can help a little with a sharp knife.

 Trigger core further

-Ideally, there should not be much flesh left on the pit.
-The skin can be removed with a sharp knife once around the edge and the remaining flesh cut off.
-However, the flesh directly at the pit is usually somewhat more fibrous.
+Ideally, there should not be much pulp left at the core.
+The skin can be removed once all around with a sharp knife and the remaining flesh cut off.
+However, the flesh directly at the core is usually a bit more fibrous.
 It is best to eat these pieces directly.

 Preparation of the mango sorbet

-- Trigger the mango as described above and puree in the blender or pour the purchased mango puree into the blender.
+- Remove the mango as described above and puree in a blender or pour the purchased mango puree into the blender.